gilnam74/vex-sneppet/VEX-snippets.md

 ```

 ### Custom data types in VEX
-It is possible to implement custom data types in VEX using [struct](https://www.sidefx.com/docs/houdini/vex/lang#structs).
+If the default data types are not sufficient for your needs you can implement custom data type in VEX using [struct](https://www.sidefx.com/docs/houdini/vex/lang#structs).

 The **struct** works only if defined in a [custom module](#using-custom-vex-modules) or in the "Outer Code" parameter of the "snippet1" node.
 You can find it inside the Attribute Wrangle asset (need to unlock Attribute Wrangle to have access):
 `attribwrangle1 > attribvop1 > snippet1`

 #### VEX Hash Table
-In this example, we would implement a Hash Table data structure in vex.
-The Hash Table data structure allows storing key/value pairs.
-It is well known as a **dictionary** in Python or **objects** in Javascript.
+In this example, we would implement a Hash Table data structure, which allows storing key/value pairs.
+It is well known as a **dictionary** in Python or **object** in Javascript.

 ```c
 // The library.h content